Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 Stop the Water While Using Me

-Beiersdorf, a German personal-care company, acquired the natural cosmetics brand Stop The Water While Using Me, whose product range comprises waterless body & hair care products and oral hygiene items.
+Beiersdorf, a German personal-care company, acquired the natural cosmetics brand Stop The Water While Using Me.
+The brand comprises waterless body and hair care products and oral hygiene items.

-Nina Witt, chief executive officer of the brand, said, “Beiersdorf will provide us with a working environment where we can independently advance our purpose work, spread the message of Stop the Water While Using Me! and maximize our sustainability ambitions with a strong partner at our side.”
+Nina Witt, the brand’s chief executive officer, said, “Beiersdorf will provide us with a working environment where we can independently advance our purpose work, spread the message of Stop the Water While Using Me! and maximize our sustainability ambitions with a strong partner at our side.”

 The “Stop the Water While Using Me!” brand will operate independently from Beiersdorf, further bolstering the beauty giant’s portfolio in the natural cosmetics segment and aiding the parent company’s sustainable focus as part of its CARE+ strategy.